 This is always the point, when building a transceiver, where I slow down and spend some time playing with the receiver.
 I was dead chuffed, as we Brits say, that I had successfully built a little superhet receiver with a narrow crystal filter, that was sensitive, and sounded good.

-But at some point, the momentum needs to be capitalized on before it is all gone, and so the build proceeded, with the addition of the transmit mixer.
+But at some point, the momentum needs to be capitalized on before it is all gone, and so the build continued, with the addition of the transmit mixer.
 I also added the keying line (the green wires around the edge of the board) so that I could key the TX to see if it worked.
 If it did, then all that would be required would be to amplify the output of the TX mixer with the driver/buffer, and the PA.
 We were really getting close at this point!
 You’ll notice that there is a “channel” of space separating the crystal filter from the rest of the circuit.
 I did this for two reasons – firstly, as I thought it couldn’t hurt to physically separate the filter a little, to help prevent filter blow-by.
 Secondly, if there was excessive blow-by, it would give me enough space to erect a screen made from PCB material.
 C39, the 470uF AGC capacitor, is not present in this shot, nor in the later overhead notated view.
 I was planning on mounting it off the board, on the inside front panel, but eventually decided to mount it on the board.
 It ended up occupying the space between the AF amp and the edge of the board –

 If you look carefully at these pictures, you may notice one or two components changing position slightly.
 As the build progresses, I will occasionally move a part or two in order to refine and improve the layout.
 I’m not going to point out which parts this applies to, as I don’t show these photos with the intention that you follow the layout closely.
 I started out by following the layout of the stages on the board from the SST manual but as the build progressed, realized I’d be able to move the position of the driver/buffer, thereby freeing up space for the on-board keyer, in one of the back corners of the board.
 Here’s another view of the board in the same state as in the above photo, with the receiver fully built, as well as the TX mixer.
 If you have a scope, you can measure the output of the VXO, which should be between 200 and 500mV RMS (that’s 0.565 – 1.414V peak – peak).
 You can also adjust C28 to peak the signal that will drive the buffer –